-Payments in cash or cash equivalents (such as gift certificate) must not be provided or offered to the HCPs.
-Gifts for the personal benefit of the HCPs (such as sporting or entertainment tickets, electronics items, etc.) must not be provided or offered.
+Payments in cash or cash equivalents (such as gift certificate), gifts for the personal benefit of the HCPs (such as sporting or entertainment tickets, electronics items, etc.) and cultural courtesy gifts (such as mooncakes, cookies, mandarin oranges, etc.) either directly or through clinics and institutions or any other third parties must not be provided/offered to HCPs.